 Do you take credit cards?

-No — we do not accept credit card payments for skiing packages.
-Please contact the office for information on other payment options.
-We do, however, accept VISA and Mastercard payments for GNSS rentals, merchandise, etc.
+Yes — we do accept VISA and Mastercard payments for skiing packages.
+Please contact the office for information on other payment options as well.

 What should I do if I require a special diet during my stay?